GhostPack/Rubeus/README.md

 The **changepw** action will take a user's TGT .kirbi blog and execute a MS kpasswd password change with the specified `/new:PASSWORD` value.
 If a `/dc` is not specified, the computer's current domain controller is extracted and used as the destination for the password reset traffic.
 This is the Aorato Kerberos password reset disclosed in 2014, and is equivalent to Kekeo's **misc::changepw** function.

+The `/targetuser` argument can be used to change the password of other users, given the user whose TGT it is has enough privileges.

 You can retrieve a TGT blob using the [asktgt](#asktgt) command.

     C:\Rubeus>Rubeus.exe changepw /ticket:doIFFjCCBRKgA...(snip)...== /new:Password123!